drmonkeysee/CinyTest/README.md

 ## Project Structure

 CinyTest consists of a header file and two source files: **ciny.h**, **ciny.c**, and **ciny_posix.c**.
-CinyTest was developed in Xcode and uses the project structure for that IDE, though a [make] file is available.
+CinyTest was developed in Xcode, though a [make] file is available.
 Of course a unit testing library should itself be tested, so CinyTest has a battery of unit tests written in XCTest.
 The notable parts of the repository are:

-- **CinyTest**: main project consisting of CinyTest code and XCTest unit tests. builds the library and runs the tests.
+- **osx/CinyTest**: main project consisting of CinyTest code and XCTest unit tests. builds the library and runs the tests.
-- **CinyTest-Sample**: sample project illustrating the use of CinyTest to test a binary tree module.
+- **osx/CinyTest-Sample**: sample project illustrating the use of CinyTest to test a binary tree module.
-- **Documentation**: a [Doxygen] configuration file for the CinyTest header file. the generated doc files are packaged as part of the zip files found under the releases tab in GitHub.
+- **doc**: a [Doxygen] configuration file for the CinyTest header file. the generated doc files are packaged as part of the zip files found under the releases tab in GitHub.

 ## Example

 This example shows how to test a simple rectangle module.
 The example's full source code can be found in the [CinyTest-Example repo](https://github.com/drmonkeysee/CinyTest-Example).
-For a more extensive example see the **CinyTest-Sample** project in the CinyTest workspace.
+For a more extensive example see the **osx/CinyTest-Sample** project in the CinyTest workspace.
 For a complete listing of CinyTest features consult the API documentation included in the release zip or header file.

 ### Rectangle.h
 ```c